reinaldo-z/tiniba-bms/README.md

 To-do List and WIP
 -------------------
+A PSP warning for spin/vnl would be supremely useful.
+Remember that `pspnc` is NO spin, good for Vnl. `hgh` is spin enabled, and unusable for Vnl.

 ### Not working
 * 29 : calZeta : layer spin injection
 * 25 : calEta2 : layer injection current